Listen and Subscribe

 1. Self-Reflection

 Self-awareness is always the first step.
-You need to know where your own values lie and how they could color your reactions.
+You need to know your own values as a therapist and how they could color your reactions.
 Are you getting triggered by something specific?
 Take some time to reflect on this.
 Journaling, mindfulness, or even supervision can help you spot your biases before they seep into your sessions.

 2. Supervision and Consultation